Here's a tip I picked up while at the Beech Talk / Continental Motors

 To test it you can install a simple auto condenser in the vibrator and redo

 the above test.

-The biggest problem is if you go to a discount auto store getting a kid
+The biggest problem is if you go to a discount auto store with a youngster

-working the counter to know hat you are talking about, when you say you want a
+working the counter whether they will know what you are talking about, when you say you want a

 Happy Skies and better starting!